zunath/SWLOR_NWN/README.md

 7.)
 Click Clone and wait until it finishes downloading the files.

 8.)
 Open the project you just cloned.

+# Building the project
+In Visual Studio, right click the SWLOR.Game.Server project in the right hand bar and select Build (or Rebuild).

 # Hosting a Server